Peakfijn/template-expo/templates/project/README.md

 Every project needs a folder structure.
 This one uses the [Atomic Design][link-atomic-design] principles as structure.
-The rules are relatively simple, each folder has a specific meaning related to the types of components.
+The rules are relatively simple; each folder has a specific meaning related to the types of components.

-1. `atoms` — only the smallest "building blocks" of the project, like `text` or `buttons` _(may include other atoms)_
+1. `atoms` — smallest components that don't refer domain-specific entities, like `Text` or `Button` _(may include other atoms)_
-2. `molecules` — a group of atoms with a reusable intention, like `app-frame` or `notifications` _(may include other atoms and molecules)_
+2. `molecules` — small components which are reused multiple times and/or refer domain-specific entities, like `AppFrame` or `<Entity>Card` _(may include other atoms and molecules)_
-3. `organisms` — a group of components for a specific area of the project, like `Auth` or certain business-related pages _(may include or contain other atoms and molecules)_
+3. `organisms` — group of components for specific non-reused domain-specific areas of the project, like `Auth` or certain business-related pages _(may include or contain other atoms and molecules)_

 Next to these folders, there are some extra non-atomic folders with a special meaning.

-1. `providers` — a file, or group of files, that "provide" a certain feature or integration, like `theme` or `auth`
+1. `providers` — a file, or group of files, that "provide" features or integrations, like `theme`, `testing` or `sentry`
 2. `types` — some TypeScript definition files to "fix" untyped libraries, like `jest-styled-components.d.ts`
-3. `app.tsx` — **Expo only** the entrypoint for the whole Expo app, it renders the absolute basics for the app
+3. `app.tsx` — **Expo only** the entry point for the whole Expo app.
+It renders the full app using references to providers or organisms

 > We also recommend using a [folder-component][link-folder-component] for complex multi-file components.